 For several months, I’ve been using Steffen Brüntjen’s EurKEY keyboard layout.
-That layout combines a general US feel with special characters for most European languages and even Icelandic!
+That layout combines a general US feel with special characters for many western European languages.

 When it comes to braces, most keyboard layouts in Europe are a nightmare.
 Some require shifting, some require alt-shift to get to the braces and quotes you need several hundred times a day as a programmer.
 EurKEY instead makes all manner of braces available with one keystroke, just like on a US keyboard.
 This makes it much more relaxing to type, whether on the shell, in an editor or in some heavyweight IDE.